 Employees, especially early and mid-level professionals, are always looking for ways to stand out and shine.
 This is your opportunity to do so.
 Become fully invested in the success of the project.
 Where can you help?
 What documentation can you add?
 How can you ensure you won’t have to do this again?
 (Or that it won’t take up as much time?)
 At the end of the day, a more efficient process will give you more time for value-added work, which an employer can always appreciate.

-Every finance professional knows that dollar counts.
+Every finance professional knows the dollar counts.
 Leaderships tracks what it takes to generate a report and who needs to weigh in.
 Because companies establish a monthly and yearly “budget routine,” it’s easy to calculate the organization’s spend, costs, and growth.

 However, by staying fixated on the current dollar, you quickly forget about the future benefits and overall cost savings.